build-on-aws/content/tutorials/deploy-sam-application-composer/index.md

 ![Browser prompts to allow access to select View and Edit files](images/console-permissions.png)

 Now we have a blank project.
-Here, I have opened a local IDE like Visual Studio Code in the same folder, to show you how the local files created automatically by Application Composer.
+In the image below, I have opened a local IDE like Visual Studio Code in the same folder to show you how the local files are created automatically by Application Composer.

 ![Application Composer Console and Visual studio IDE side-by-side](images/console-app-comp-visual-studio.png)